GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 A Resource has the following attributes:

-* *language* - This attribute is used to specify the used language in the Property values when no LanguageValue elements are used, but just simple strings.
-This enables a tool to display the correct language settings (e.g spell checking etc.) for simple string values.
 * *alternativeIds* - Alternative ID values are used to define further ID values in addition to the *id* attribute in SpecIF.
 This is helpful for data integrations where multiple tools have their own internal ids.
 So you can represent these 'legacy' IDs in SpecIF.
 * *class* - A reference to the ResourceClass element defining the Resource type.
 * *properties* - A collection of Property elements to store property data for the Resource.